 Principles Management is concerned with the creation, maintenance and governance of architecture principles, their relation to higher level enterprise principles, and their application and adherence at an implementation level.
 A principle is typically a statement that is used to guide the development of architectures and the solutions that implement the architectures.
-They are typically created at the time an architecture program is initiated, and are expected to be unchanging like a pillar that the architectures and their implementation are held upon.
+They are typically created at the time an architecture program is initiated, and are expected to be unchanging, acting as a pillar that the architectures and their implementation are held upon.
 They are most commonly developed by an Enterprise Architect in cooperation with leading business and technical stakeholders, including the domain architects.
 They form an important governance device and are typically managed by the Architecture Board or an equivalent body.

 Enterprise Architect can be used to model and manage the Architecture Principles and their relation to enterprise level principles, effectively creating a principle catalog.
 The principles can be used in the context of a solution architecture to guide or constrain the design of a solution, ensuring that it is complied with or a dispensation is issued.
 Tagged Values provide a way of describing the important aspects of a principle in addition to its name and statement.
 The Traceability Window can be used to create relationships between the Architecture principles and the higher level Enterprise Principles.
 Security can be used to ensure the principles are not changed either inadvertently or intentionally.
 Baselines and auditing can be used to track changes that have been made to the principles.

 This section lists the main tools available in Enterprise Architect that can be used to perform Principles Management.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
 The complete list of tools is available from the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.